Alex0424/docs/docs/CI-CD/Argo/argo_cd.md

 #### ArgoCD & Multi-Cluster Setups

 Working with multiple clusters

 - Configure and manage just 1 ArgoCD
 - Same ArgoCD instance is able to sync a fleet of K8s clusters.

 Working with multiple cluster environments

 - development, staging, production (each environment have their own replicas).
     - In each environment we may deploy and run ArgoCD instances while still having 1 repository.
     - test app in each environment and promote to next one
         - e.g. git repository change -> ArgoCD sync with dev -> test dev -> test stage -> publish to prod

 Working with multiple clusters

-1. Git branch for each environment (Not as effected as second option)
+1. Git branch for each environment (Not as effective as second option)

 2. Using overlays with kustomize (Better)